okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 ### OAuth 2.0: Private Key

-The OAuth 2 private key method sends a signed JWT to your external service.
-To use this method, you must make the following configurations to your org, and add code to decode the JWT from the Okta inline hook call:
+The OAuth 2.0 private key method sends a signed JWT to your external service.
+To use this method, you must make the following configurations to your org and add code to decode the JWT from the Okta inline hook call:

 * Create a key
 * Create an app integration